-PolygraphCriminal Sexual Conduct in Michigan ("CSC") us a very unique type of case.
-As a Michigan CSC Attorney, one question our office receives is "I'm innocent.
+Criminal Sexual Conduct in Michigan ("CSC") is a very unique type of case.
+As a Michigan CSC Attorney, one question our office receives is "I'm innocent of CSC.
 Should I take a polygraph?"
-I'll be clear at the outset – our general answer is NO. Of course, there are exceptions to every rule, and in this article, we will discuss the ins and outs of this very important decision regarding polygraphs in CSC cases.

 RELATED: Click here for our main page on Criminal Sexual Conduct and Sex Crimes.

-The information in this article applies to all degrees of Criminal Sexual Conduct in Michigan, whether you're charged with First Degree Criminal Sexual Conduct, Second Degree Criminal Sexual Conduct, Third Degree Criminal Sexual Conduct, or Fourth Degree Criminal Sexual Conduct, or other sex crimes.
+The information in this article applies to all degrees of Criminal Sexual Conduct in Michigan, whether you're charged with First Degree Criminal Sexual Conduct, Second Degree Criminal Sexual Conduct, Third Degree Criminal Sexual Conduct, Fourth Degree Criminal Sexual Conduct, or other sex crimes.
 However, some CSC charges are better candidates for polygraph tests than others, since it can be difficult to design a relevant question set for certain types of accusations, such as Fourth Degree CSC, involving "sexual contact" as opposed to "sexual penetration" as in First Degree CSC.

 Issues Surrounding Polygraph Tests

 First and foremost, if you are facing Criminal Sexual Conduct charges in Michigan and you are considering the possibility of taking a polygraph (also called a "lie detector test"), you must know that this evidence is absolutely inadmissible at trial.
 Under Michigan law, polygraph results cannot be used in a criminal trial.
-That means that even in the best case scenario where you pass, you won't be able to use that in your defense against the charges.
-Neither the polygraph results, nor even the fact that you took or were willing to take a polygraph examination in the first place, can be heard by the jury on your case, and if either a Prosecutor or Criminal Defense Attorney mentions the word "polygraph" at trial, your case is on the pathway to a mistrial - back to square one.
+That means that even in the best case scenario where you pass, you won't be able to use that in your defense against the charges in front of a Judge or Jury resulting in a final verdict of guilty or not guilty.

-If you have been accused of CSC, the issue of taking a polygraph may arise in one of two ways: 1) you and your Michigan defense attorney may want you to take one on your own; or 2) you may be offered one by law enforcement during their investigation of the case, or later on by Prosecutors after CSC charges have been filed.
+If you have been accused of CSC, the issue of taking a polygraph may arise in one of two ways: 1) you and your Michigan defense attorneymay want you to take one on your own; or 2) you may be offered one by law enforcement during their investigation of the case, or later on by Prosecutors after CSC charges have been filed.

 Let's imagine that you and your Michigan CSC lawyer have done some research and found a licensed polygraph examiner who is the best of the best.
 He or she is former law enforcement and is someone who is likely to be respected by the Prosecutors Office.
 You go and take the test, and you pass with flying colors.
 The polygraph examiner authors a special report detailing their findings and concluding that in their opinion, you were being truthful when you said that you did not commit the alleged act of Criminal Sexual Conduct.
 Note: the one advantage to taking a private polygraph is that if you fail, the result can most likely be kept private between you, your defense attorney, and the polygraph examiner.